NEPAL

 DO I NEED PREVIOUS EXPERIENCE?

-This a challenging mountainous walk over 15 days with a considerable amount of time spent at over 4000m.
-We will be affected by the effects of altitude during the trip and whilst we’ll discuss how to manage this, walking in the high mountains can be quite physically tiring, so combined with the effects of altitude, it’s a fairly challenging environment.
-The trip is planned to allow your body to acclimatise with some rest days built in, there are also a few short days of journeying, again to allow us to adjust correctly.
+These are challenging mountainous walks over 10-15 days with a considerable amount of time spent at over 4000m.
+We will be affected by the effects of altitude during the trip and whilst we’ll discuss how to manage this, walking in the high mountains can be quite physically tiring, so combined with the effects of altitude, these are challenging environments.
+The trips are planned to allow your body to acclimatise with some rest days built in, there are also a few short days of journeying, again to allow us to adjust correctly.

 To give yourself the best opportunity to enjoy this trip, prior fitness training in the hills and mountains is absolutely essential.